AresMUSH/aresmush/plugins/rooms/help/en/areas.md

 ---
 # Managing Areas

-> **Permission Required:** These commands require the Admin role or the build permission.

 Areas are used to group rooms together to represent different regions of the game.
-For example, you might use areas to represent different worlds (if your game spans the galaxy) or different districts within a single city.

 ## Viewing Areas